theQRL/qrysm/testing/benchmark/README.md

 ## Generating new SSZ files
 Due to the sheer size of the benchmarking configurations (16384 validators), the files used for benchmarking are pregenerated so there's no wasted computations on generating a genesis state with 16384 validators.
 This should only be needed if there is a breaking spec change and the tests fail from SSZ issues.

-To generate new files to use for benchmarking, run the below command in the root of Prysm.
+To generate new files to use for benchmarking, run the below command in the root of Qrysm.
 ```
-bazel run //tools/benchmark-files-gen -- --output-dir $PRYSMPATH/testing/benchmark/benchmark_files/ --overwrite
+bazel run //tools/benchmark-files-gen -- --output-dir $QRYSMPATH/testing/benchmark/benchmark_files/ --overwrite
 ```

 ## Running the benchmarks